Itamar80/PayReactAssignment/README.md

 # Getting Started with Create React App

-Clone the project with
+1. Clone the project

-Downlading the dependencies:
+2. Downlading the dependencies:
 Command -> yarn

-Starting the project:
+3. Starting the project:
 Command -> yarn start